 La Cacaotier Hubert Masse, 52 rue Saint-Placide, 6th Arrondissement and other locations.

 Next stop: Last Parisian wanderings on this trip

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: November 17, 2018.
-This entry was posted in Chocolate around the World, Outside the Bay Area, Paris chocolate and tagged almond, basil, candied orange peel, caramel, Chapon Chocolatier, chestnut, chocolate sculpture, Cuba, fondant, hazelnut, jasmine, La Cacaotier Hubert Masse, lemon, lemon grass, lime, Marcona almond, marzipan, nutmeg, oat, oatmeal, Patrick Roger, peppermint, praline, quince, raspberry, Richart, sesame, single origin, sweet almond, thyme, Venezuela, yuzu.
+This entry was posted in Chocolate around the World, Outside the Bay Area, Paris chocolate, Review and tagged almond, basil, candied orange peel, caramel, Chapon Chocolatier, chestnut, chocolate sculpture, Cuba, fondant, hazelnut, jasmine, La Cacaotier Hubert Masse, lemon, lemon grass, lime, Marcona almond, marzipan, nutmeg, oat, oatmeal, Patrick Roger, peppermint, praline, quince, raspberry, Richart, sesame, single origin, sweet almond, thyme, Venezuela, yuzu.
 Bookmark the permalink.